percona/k8spsmdb-docs/docs/expose.md

 ## Accessing replica set Pods

-If Percona Server for MongoDB [Sharding mode](sharding.md) mode is turned **off**, the application needs to connect to all the MongoDB Pods of the replica set:
+If Percona Server for MongoDB [sharding mode](sharding.md) mode is turned **off**, the application needs to connect to all the MongoDB Pods of the replica set:

 ![image](assets/images/mongod_espose.png)